deliveroo/deliveroo.engineering/_posts/2018-10-12-how-to-experiment-rapidly-without-losing-rigour.md

 $$P_{H_0}(S_1 \geq u_1) = \alpha_T\frac{N_1}{N_{Sequential}}^p$$.
 2. Under the alternative hypothesis in the case where the true difference between groups is exactly the minimum detectable difference, the probability of the test statistic being less than the lower boundary at the first checkpoint must equal the beta spending function at the first checkpoint:
 $$P_{H_1}(S_1 \leq l_1) = \beta_T\frac{N_1}{N_{Sequential}}^p$$.
-3. Under the null hypothesis the probability that the test statistic falls between the two boundaries $$l_1 \leq S_1 \leq u_1$$ at all previous boundaries and then falls above the upper boundary $$u_k$$ at the $$k$$-th analysis must be equal to difference between the alpha spending function at the $$k$$-th boundary and the spending function at the previous checkpoint:
+3. Under the null hypothesis the probability that the test statistic falls between the two boundaries $$l_1 \leq S_1 \leq u_1$$ at all previous boundaries and then falls above the upper boundary $$u_k$$ at the $$k$$-th analysis must be equal to the difference between the alpha spending function at the $$k$$-th boundary and the spending function at the previous checkpoint:
 $$P_{H_0}(l_1 \leq S_1 \leq u_1, \ldots , l_{k-1} \leq S_{k-1} \leq u_{k-1},S_k\geq u_k) =
 \alpha_T\frac{N_k}{N_{Sequential}}^p - \alpha_T\frac{N_{k-1}}{N_{Sequential}}^p$$.
 4. Under the alternative hypothesis as before, the probability that the test statistic $$S_1$$ falls between the two boundaries $$l_1 \leq S_1 \leq u_1$$ at all previous boundaries and then falls below the lower boundary at the $$k$$-th analysis must be equal to the spending function at the $$k$$-th boundary: